 The Official Cash Rate in action

-Since March 1999, the Reserve Bank has used the Official Cash Rate (OCR) as its tool for controlling inflation.
+Since 2018, the Reserve Bank has used the Official Cash Rate (OCR) as its tool to achieve the dual mandate of controlling inflation and keeping employment near its maximum sustainable level.
 By setting the OCR, the Reserve Bank is able to substantially influence short-term interest rates such as the 90-day bank bill rate, as well as long-term interest rates and the foreign exchange rate.
 All of these end up influencing the economy in various ways.
 Here, we take a closer look at how the OCR system works – who pays this interest rate, and why do they pay it?

 The banking system: settlement accounts and the Reserve Bank

 Most transactions involve transferring money from one person's bank account to another, whether it be paying a $100 power bill, borrowing $100,000 to buy a house, or investing $100 million in the government bond market.
 If the people involved in a transaction hold their accounts at different banks, it essentially means that one bank owes money to another bank, on behalf of its customer.
 As well as transactions between commercial banks, there are also transactions with the Reserve Bank, and with various government departments.

 In order to make these day-to-day payments (that is, to "settle" them), banks hold settlement accounts at the Reserve Bank.
 For this reason, the Reserve Bank is sometimes called "the banks' bank".
 This centralised system means that cash can be transferred from one bank to another with ease.
 The government also holds an account at the Reserve Bank, which is called the Crown Settlement Account (CSA).